 Basic accessories include lighting, LEDs, fans, refrigerator, heaters, charging phones, laptops, etc.

-If you expect heavy-electric demand appliances like microwave ovens, coffee makers, blenders, and use heaters all night long or perhaps go vacationing in weak weather conditions than 1200 watts of solar panels will be your safest bet!
+If you expect heavy-electric demand appliances like microwave ovens, coffee makers, blenders, and use heaters all night long or perhaps go vacationing in weak weather conditions than 1200 watts of solar panels and be sure to ground.

 What’s the Best Way to Determine How Much Power You’ll Need?